Sodaro/asteroids-scriptable-objects/Assets/_Game/Assignment/readme.txt

 Name: David Bång

-I chose Assignment 2: Asteroid Destroyer
+Assignment 2: Asteroid Destroyer

+Asteroid.cs modifications: added an initialize method which returns Asteroid so we can utilize method chaining and initialize with 2 different SetSize methods.

 AsteroidSet is a runtime set with a dictionary of the asteroid instance ID:s and the corresponding Asteroid component.
 It is used by both the Asteroid Spawner and Destroyer scripts.